What is 9-1-1?

 Why must I pay for 9-1-1 when I've never used it?

 A tax paid on monthly telephone bills was approved by the voters in a 1982 election to fund the 9-1-1 equipment and operations.
-The cost is approximately 41 cents for residential customers and approximately $1.11 for businesses.
+The cost is approximately $1.00 for residential customers, $1.25 for wireless customers and $2.00 for businesses.
 As with any other tax, such as social security or taxes for defense, we all pay so that the system will be there when we need it.
 You may have never used 9-1-1 yet and we hope you never have to, but your regular payment insures that 9-1-1 will be there for you if you do need it.

 Why did no one answer immediately when I called?